 What are the risk factors for gastrointestinal carcinoid tumors?

 A risk factor is anything that affects your chance of getting a disease such as cancer.
 For example, exposure to strong sunlight is a risk factor for skin cancer, while smoking is a risk factor for cancer of the lung, and several other cancers.
 But risk factors don't tell us everything.
 Someone without any known risk factors can still develop cancer.
 And someone can have a risk factor, but still not get the disease.
-Only a few risk factors for GI carcinoid tumors are known, such as:
+Only a few risk factors for GI carcinoid tumors are known.

 Multiple endocrine neoplasia, type I